 What is extremely interesting is that apart from the first day of a great white sighting, all the seven-gill cow sharks now seem to have completely departed from Seal Island.
 In the absence of the great whites, they filled the gap that was left but now that a shark higher up on the food chain than them has returned it seems they no longer feel comfortable staying in the area.

 It constantly amazes me how in tune nature is with everything around them, as well as how fine the balance is that exists in the ecosystem.

 To elaborate on this point interesting things have also been happening in the Gansbaai area.

 After an absence of 6 months, the great white sharks returned to Gansbaai roughly 2 months ago and the operators here were having fairly good sightings.
-But in mid-May the notorious shark-eating Orca, Port and Starboard, were spotted moving behind Dyer Island.
-No great white shark carcasses were found but the day after these two Orca were spotted all Great white sharks vanished after a hasty departure from the Gansbaai area.
-We don’t know that any sharks were killed, but it certainly seems that they were aware of the Orcas presence as well as the potentially lethal threat they pose.
+But in mid-May, the notorious shark-eating Orca, Port, and Starboard were spotted moving behind Dyer Island.
+No great white shark carcasses were found but the day after these two Orcas were spotted all Great white sharks vanished after a hasty departure from the Gansbaai area.
+We don’t know that any sharks were killed, but it certainly seems that they were aware of the Orca’s presence as well as the potentially lethal threat they pose.

 The sharks remained missing here for the next 3 weeks and only in the last couple of days have a couple of great whites been seen.

 It seems that the presence of Great White sharks along the Southern Cape Coastline is extremely fragile at the moment and after such an abnormal period we can only hope that things settle down and return to relative normality soon.